 There are other ways of gaining energy from renewable sources that might be considered for domestic installations in a village such as Blewbury.

 • Solar photovoltaic cells are more expensive but generate electrical energy, which is more valuable than the hot water generated by solar thermal panels.
 All the electricity from solar cells can be used regardless of the size of the array, while the benefit of solar thermal panels is limited to the hot water requirements of the household.
-However, an unshaded south-facing roof, or one that faces southeast or southwest, is essential.
-Until 2010 the economic case for solar cells was weak, and depended on arrangements with individual electricity suppliers.
-That is now changed – the Feed-In Tariff offers generous rates even for locally used electricity, and a bit more for electricity exported to the grid.
-The payback time for these systems may now be as low as ten years.
+An unshaded south-facing roof is ideal; one that faces south-east, south-west, or even east or west is less efficient but can still be useful.
+The Feed-in Tariff pays for all electricity, even that used locally, plus a bit more for electricity exported to the grid.
+Although the Feed-in Tariff is now much less generous than when it began, part of the decrease is offset by much lower prices for solar panels.

 • Heat pumps may be viable in some cases.
 Ground-source pumps may require disruption of the garden.
-As heat pumps are better suited to relatively low-temperature underfloor heating, they are easiest to implement in new houses where they are designed in.
-Heat pumps will become more attractive under the Renewable Heat Incentive.
+As heat pumps are better suited to relatively low-temperature underfloor heating, they are easiest to implement in new houses where they are designed in and there is good insulation.
+Heat pumps are an appealing option under the Renewable Heat Incentive.

-• Combined heat and power plants may not seem as ecologically friendly as the direct use of solar energy, but they generate electrical energy with less waste of energy than conventional power stations because the "waste" heat is also used.
+• Combined heat and power plants may not seem as ecologically friendly as the direct use of solar energy, but they generate electrical energy with less waste of energy than conventional power stations because the ‘waste’ heat is also used.
 Thus they can save carbon dioxide emissions.
-They have the potential to be a sensible investment and to be more widely used.
-Although not yet an economic option for domestic installations, there is a pilot programme under the proposed Renewable Heat Incentive which may change that.
+They have the potential to be more widely used.
+Although not yet an economic option for domestic installations, there is a pilot programme under the Feed-in Tariff which may change that.

-Small wind turbines are appropriate in some locations.
-Although subsidised under the Feed-In Tariff, their use in Blewbury is not likely to be attractive because of low average wind speeds, often reduced further due to screening by trees – the energy available depends on the cube of the wind speed.
-There are also planning restrictions.
+• Small wind turbines are appropriate in some locations.
+Although subsidised under the Feed-in Tariff, their use in Blewbury is not attractive because of low average wind speeds, often reduced further due to screening by trees – the energy available depends on the cube of the wind speed.
+There are also serious planning restrictions.
 Any viable wind turbine would need to be high on the downs.

-The power provided by water turbines depends on the flow of water and the distance it falls to drive the turbine.
-The only places where generating electricity from such a turbine might be viable is where there used to be water mills.
-Even there the energy that could be generated, for example by the Mill Stream, is quite low.
-Small-scale hydropower is included in the Feed-In Tariff.
+• Water turbines depend on the flow of water and the distance it falls to drive the turbine.
+The only places where generating electricity for a domestic property from such a turbine might be viable is where there used to be water mills.
+Even there the energy that could be generated, for example by the Millbrook in Blewbury, is quite low.
+Small-scale hydropower is included in the Feed-in Tariff.
+On a larger scale, there are hydroelectric projects near Blewbury on the River Thames at Osney Lock, Sandford Lock and Goring Weir – see below.

 In the UK, the most common option for small-scale electrical generation which is not needed immediately is to export it to the grid.
 Other possibilities are to charge batteries or heat water.
 A wide variety of other ways of storing energy are not viable for small installations.

-Thus solar thermal and solar photovoltaic installations, and to a lesser extent wood burning boilers and heat pumps, are likely to be the best options for domestic renewable energy generation for houses in Blewbury at present.
+* Solar thermal and solar photovoltaic installations, and to a lesser extent wood-burning boilers and heat pumps, are likely to be the best options for domestic renewable energy generation for houses in Blewbury at present.

-The new Feed-In Tariff will pay different rates for different types of system, but the overall picture seems generous – most notably because unlike such tariffs in other countries it pays for all the electricity generated, not just what is exported to the grid.
-The highest rate goes to solar photovoltaic systems on existing houses, where the rate is 41.3 pence per kilowatt-hour (kWh).
-In addition, electricity exported to the grid receives 3 pence per kWh for all types of systems.
+The Feed-in Tariff pays different rates for different types of system.
+The overall picture was generous at first – most notably because unlike such tariffs in other countries it pays for all the electricity generated, not just what is exported to the grid.
+The highest rate, for solar photovoltaic systems installed before April 2012 on existing houses, is now 46.81p per kilowatt-hour (kWh) but new systems only get 15.44p per kWh.
+However, the Feed-in Tariff for new photovoltaic systems now pays 4.64p per kWh (a bit more than for older systems) for exported electricity on top of the generation tariff.

 Top of Page